 The only reason this one doesn’t make it to the top of our list is that it’s not strictly for climbing/crawling.
 On the plus side, however, if your baby isn’t crawling or pulling up yet, they can still enjoy this, so it works at a younger age than the foam shapes.

-And finally, if you’re looking for something simple, inexpensive, but still fun to play with, the tunnel toy tent is an excellent choice.
+And finally, if you’re looking for something simple, inexpensive, but still fun to play with, this tunnel toy tent is an excellent choice.
 It’s a 6 foot tunnel that kids can crawl through.
 And you can use it indoors and outdoors (material is waterproof).

 Even before our daughter could crawl, we would set her just inside the tunnel at one end, and we would pop into the other side…and she thought it was the funniest thing ever.